forta-network/docs/docs/scanner-quickstart.md

 In your Forta directory, there now is a `config.yml` file.
 You must configure that file so that your scan node knows how to get its blockchain data.

 Set the `scan.jsonRpc` and `trace.jsonRpc` values.
 If you have your own Ethereum node, you can use that node.
-Keep in mind that the trace endpoint must support `trace_block`.
+The trace endpoint must support `trace_block` from the Parity Trace API.

 !!! note "JSON-RPC APIs"
     The scan node will request every transaction on a target chain, which can add up to a lot of requests.
 Ensure your endpoints can accept the appropriate level of traffic.